Artists' Gallery

 I focus on printmaking, but work across media, incorporating collage, painting, and drawing, to produce varied edition work.
 I am part of The Printing Girls, an all-female printmaking collective, and have exhibited at various galleries across the country.

 I am a painter expressing myself in oils and water-based mixed media.
 I have built a large body of macro-scaled fynbos paintings, yet, have more recently, shifted to exploring indigenous landscapes and abstraction.
-In my work, I explore the dynamics of colour, the symphonies of light and the complexities of texture to discover the true essence of my subject.
+In my work, I explore the dynamics of colour, the symphonies of light and the complexities of texture to discover the true essence of a subject.
 I have works displayed in world renowned restaurants, private homes and galleries both local and abroad.

 I started working with ceramics 30 years ago and have been working in my Kommetjie studio for the past 20 years.
 During this time I have explored a wide variety of ceramic processes and am still enjoying this ever-evolving journey.